- Net worth

 On January 20, 2025, President Trump granted Lang a full pardon under a proclamation covering certain offenses relating to the events at or near the U.S. Capitol on January 6, 2021.
 Lang was released from custody the following day.

-Post-pardon activism and New York protest
+Post-pardon activism

 Following his release, Lang has used his pardon to build a public profile as a far-right activist and media personality.
 In January 2026 he organized the "March Against Minnesota Fraud" in Minneapolis, which drew a modest group of supporters and a much larger crowd of counter-protesters who denounced his messaging about the 2020 election.